Coherent pressure structures in turbulent channel flow: Wavenumber and frequency spectra of pressure fluctuations

-Table \ref{tab:peak_values} summarizes the results of the preceding analysis of spectra.
-The spectral peaks are given in terms of spanwise and streamwise wavenumbers and wavelengths (in inner and outer units), phase speeds, angular frequencies (in inner and outer units) and wall-normal distance of the peak (in inner and outer units), for both Reynolds numbers.
-Results for the pressure and streamwise forcing spectra are shown in the table, and when the latter peak location values are different from the former ones, such values are provided between parenthesis.
-The wall pressure spectra for both Reynolds numbers show similar peak location when considering inner scaling, i.e. $({\lambda_x}^+,~{\lambda_z}^+) \approx (200,~160)$ and $(c^{+},~\omega^+) \approx (13,~0.4)$, with support at $y^+ \approx 30$, whereas for the streamwise forcing component one has $(c^{+},~\omega^+) \approx (12,~0.35)$.
+Table \ref{tab:peak_values} summarizes the results of the preceding analysis of spectra for both Reynolds numbers.
+The spectral peaks are given in terms of spanwise and streamwise wavenumbers and wavelengths (in inner and outer units), phase speeds, angular frequencies (in inner and outer units) and wall-normal distance of the peak (in inner and outer units), for both Reynolds numbers.c Results for the pressure and streamwise forcing spectra are shown in the table, and when the peak location of the latter is different from the former ones, such values are provided between parenthesis.
+Note that it is also possible to recover the temporal wavelengths through the relationships $\lambda_t = 2 \pi/\omega$ and ${\lambda_t}^+ = 2 \pi/{\omega^+}$, in outer and inner units, respectively.
+The near-wall structures for both Reynolds numbers show similar peak location when considering inner scaling, i.e. $({\lambda_x}^+,~{\lambda_z}^+) \approx (200,~160)$ and $(c^{+},~\omega^+) \approx (13.5,~0.4)$, with support at $y^+ \approx 35$, whereas for the streamwise forcing component, one has $(c^{+},~\omega^+) \approx (12,~0.35)$.
 Such scaling must be taken with care, since only two moderate Reynolds numbers are considered in the present study.
-For completeness, results for the wall-normal distance of $y^+ \approx 15$ are also provided in the table and it is verified that the spectral characteristics at this wall-normal distance are very similar to those obtained at the wall.
-For the large-scale structures ($y \approx 0.5$), no obvious scaling with either inner or outer units is observed, although it can be inferred that the structures at such a wall-normal distance are of larger size than those obtained after the channel wall.
-Regarding the spectra without premultiplication, large structures that are infinitely long in the spanwise direction and with peak at $y^+ \approx 5$ for both Reynolds numbers and forcing spectra.
+For completeness, results for the wall-normal distance of $y^+ \approx 15$ are also provided in the table and it is verified that the spectral characteristics at this distance are very similar to those obtained at the wall ($y = 0$).
+For the large-scale structures ($y \approx 0.5$), no obvious scaling with either inner or outer units is observed.
+Regarding the spectra without premultiplication, large structures that are infinitely long in the spanwise direction were found for both Reynolds numbers.
+Analyzing the forcing spectra, such spanwise-coherent structures have at $y^+ \approx 7$ for both Reynolds numbers, whereas the pressure spectra show support at $y^+ \approx 44$ and 183 for $Re_\tau \approx 180$ and 550, respectively.